SASB: CG-AA-430b.1; CG-AA-430b.3; CG-AA-440a.1; FB-FR-430a.3

 Safety in Bangladesh

 Walmart is a founding member (and on the steering committee) of LABS, an initiative comprising European and American brands that have come together to set international best practices for factory safety in the apparel and footwear industries.
-LABS is currently active in India and Vietnam.
 LABS works with engineering companies to develop country-specific standards for safety in factories.
 It also commissions audits around fire, electrical and structural risks and asks factories to develop supervised Corrective Action Plans to remediate problems and then assesses implementation of their plans.
 LABS also provides training for factory workers on safety, maintaining fire prevention systems, and use of the LABS helpline to report building safety concerns.
+LABS has been active in India and Vietnam since 2019 where over 572,000 workers have benefited from the program.
+In May 2022 LABS launched its initiative in Cambodia where it will operate in all major hubs of Cambodia including Phnom Penh, Kandal, Kampong Cham, Kampong Chhnang, Kampong Speu, and Takeo and is expected to benefit approximately 206,000 workers in Cambodia in 2022.
+See LABS' December 2021 Program Report for an overview of its activities since inception in August 2019.

-Walmart Foundation’s Market Access program, launched in 2017, focuses on helping Farmer Producer Organizations build capacity in India, Mexico and Central America to help smallholder farmers prosper.
-The Walmart Foundation awarded grants of just over $52 million to benefit smallholders in India, Mexico and Central America between 2017 and the end of FY2021.
-These grants are expected to reach over 293,000 smallholder farmers (44% of whom are women).
-The grants provide access to training and capacity development along with market linkages for smallholders in Farmer Producer Organizations (FPOs).
-As part of this total reach to smallholders, in India, the Walmart Foundation has an active $25 million five-year commitment to strengthen smallholders in FPOs.
-Progress against this commitment to date includes 10 grantees with grant awards of just over $20 million, providing reach to over 170,000 smallholder farmers (57% of whom are women).
+Walmart Foundation’s Market Access program, launched in 2017, focuses on helping Farmer Producer Organizations (FPOs) build capacity in India, Mexico and Central America to help smallholder farmers prosper.
+The Walmart Foundation has awarded grants of over US$67 million to benefit smallholders in India, Mexico and Central America since 2017.
+These grants are expected to reach over 730,000 smallholder farmers; over 320,000 or 44% are women.
+These programs are strengthening farmer livelihoods, enhancing value chains, growing the adoption of sustainable agriculture practices, unlocking access to finance, growing formal market linkages, strengthening FPOs and empowering women farmers in FPOs.
+As part of this total reach to smallholders, the Walmart Foundation has met its 5-year commitment to invest US$25 million to improve farmer livelihoods in India.
+Since 2018, the Walmart Foundation has funded philanthropic grants totaling just over US$29 million, supporting 17 grant programs (13 grantees), which in turn are supporting over 590,000 smallholder farmers of which over 280,000 or 48 percent are women.
 The Walmart Foundation's recently published white paper, Seeding advancement of women in smallholder farming: insights from the Market Access portfolio, highlights lessons learned from its Market Access portfolio.
 We found that the following areas are most successful in accelerating female farmers’ economic prosperity: women’s membership and leadership in farmer producer organizations, women’s skills and capacity development in farm production systems, women’s inclusive crop and marketing programs and women’s access to finance.

 We will continue to integrate efforts to support gender equity throughout our business, ranging from responsible sourcing standards and social auditing practices along the supply chain to internal gender equity policies, practices and commitments.